cb-agr/agriPlot/README.md

 title("EC Deep (mS/m) and Field Tests")
 ```

 In this figure we have individual test boundaries overlayed on our EC Deep map.
-More than anything, it's a nice soil EC map that displays some spatial variability across a field trial.
+More than anything, it's a nice soil EC map that displays spatial variability across a field trial.
 If you had drone NDVI imagery, the same steps/concept would apply here as well.

 <img src="/Users/christopherbach/OneDrive/Development/agriPlot/Images/ec_mask_with_test_blocks.png" alt="Mask Layer with test blocks" height=500px>